SK53/indicia-docs/index.rst

 that simplifies the building of biological recording websites and mobile applications.

-You will find useful information here whether you are still deciding if Indicia is the product for you, you need details on administering or building websites or even want to start to help developing Indicia code.
+The Indicia manual should provide useful information whether you are still deciding if online recording or Indicia is right for you, you need details on administering or building websites or even if you feel you are ready start to help developing the Indicia project code itself.

 .. only:: html